 Lake Patzcuaro / Island of Janitzio

-About two miles north of the town’s center are the shores of Lago de Patzcuaro (Lake Patzcuaro).
+About two miles northeast of the town’s center are the shores of Lago de Patzcuaro (Lake Patzcuaro).
 Lake Patzcuaro also hosts Isla Janitzio.
 Frequent boats will take you from the docks of Patzcuaro (Muelle General) to the island.

 The island offers visitors an opportunity to browse markets and buy from local artisans and traders.
 There are a number of food stalls selling charales: small fish caught in the lake and deep fried in batter; not the healthiest snack, but a unique taste for the more adventurous.

 At the top of Janitzio there is a statue in honor of one of Mexico’s most revered revolutionary heroes: Jose Maria Morelos .
 You can climb the stairs inside the statue to see the panoramic views from the top.
 If you don’t like heights, you may want to give this a miss: the stairway is bi-directional, narrow in places, with only a low metal banister between you and a 150 ft drop at the top!